clubs-project/DBtranslator/README.md

 The script automatically downloads all the titles or abstracts into one folder per sub-DB within PubPshyc, and each folder contains one file per language with all the titles/abstracts.
 These files are
 1.  pre-processed (cleaning+tokenisation+truecasing),
-2.  tagged to match the training models (target language and procedence),
+2. BPEd and tagged to match the training models (target language and procedence),
 3.  translated with Marian,
 4.  post-processed (detokenisation+detruecasing), and
 5.  converted into a format ready for importing the translations into the index: